ceyhunsen/bmp180-stm32-driver/README.md

 STM32 driver for BMP180 barometric pressure/temperature/altitude sensor.
 This driver lets you measure temperature, pressure, altitude and set custom sea pressure for calculating altitude for your needs.

+> **Warning**
+> This project is abandoned.
+Although it still works for basic projects, it is a better idea to use [Bosch's own driver](https://github.com/BoschSensortec/BMP180_driver).

 ## Units

 * Temperature: Celsius